Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

-- Add a projectileManager to manage all projectiles in Game and pass Game to Projectile
 - Add a AnimationText that display damage taken by any entity going to a random direction from the center of the entity
 - Add more variation to hit animation, so add an enum for it in assets
-- Add a hit animation on the impact point instead of the projectile position
 - Check if the enemy has the time to do an attack or force it to finish his attack
-- Add an animation when an entity is destroyed (maybe keep entity shape living while animation is not finished)
+- Add an animation when an entity is destroyed
 - Display hp bar of the boss
 - Add more speed to enemy while out of screen
 - Make Tail a class that can be assigned to any entities, create a tail for each enemy